CVE-2026-35438

 Remediation

-Compensating Controls: Restrict access to the Windows Admin Center interface to trusted administrative network segments only.
+Compensating Controls: Restrict access to the Windows Admin Center interface to only necessary administrative workstations and authorized personnel.

 Exploitation status